bramwalet/Subliminal.bundle/README.md

 - **Common**: fixes common issues in subtitles, such as punctuation (`-- I don't know!` -> `...
 I don't know!`; `over 9 000!` -> `over 9000!`)
 - **OCR**: fixes problems in subtitles introduced by OCR (custom implementation of [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit)'s dictionaries) (`hands agaInst the waII!` -> `hands against the wall!`)

-Hearing Impaired, Common and OCR can be applied automatically on every subtitle downloaded.
+Hearing Impaired, Common, OCR and Color can be applied automatically on every subtitle downloaded.
 All mods are manually managable via the channel menu.

 Mods are applied on-the-fly, the original content of the subtitle stays available, so mods are completely reversible.